If you thought the Outback was hot and sunny all year round, think again. Check out our seasonal guide to help you plan your Outback adventure.

-Visiting the outback in summer (wet season)
+Visiting during the summer (November-April)

-Visiting the outback in winter (dry season)
+Visiting during the winter (May-October)

-- Pros: pleasant weather, good hiking conditions
+- Pros: mild weather and good hiking conditions

-- Cons: more tourists
+- Cons: more tourists and cold nights

 Our Outback tours